Festivals, Night Markets, Unique Local Sites of SE Asia

 Thailand, Laos

-Two holidays that are celebrated at the exact same time, Loi Kratong and Yi-Peng.
+Two holidays that are celebrated at the exact same time, Loi Krathong and Yi-Peng.

-Loi Kratong is about water lanterns and krathongs.
+Loi Krathong is about water lanterns and krathongs.
 It is considered romantic for couples to set off intricate water lanterns (krathongs), together.

 Yi-Peng (full moon day) is about sky lanterns.
 Lanterns in the water and in the sky – they’ve got it all covered.